Degree: Master of Science (MS)

 Program Requirements

-The (same) degree of MS (Master of Science) in Materials Science and Engineering is awarded through one of the following three programs.
+The degree of Master of Science in Materials Science and Engineering is awarded through one of the following three tracks.

 "Research" (Thesis-Focused) Master's Track

 This plan is appropriate for full-time graduate students.
-It requires a total of 30 credit hours (units).
-The coursework component comprises successful completion of 7 courses (21 credit hours/units).
-1 course can be 300-level, all others must be 400- or higher level.
-Up to 2 courses can be from an engineering or science curriculum outside the department.
+It requires a total of 30 credit hours.
+The coursework component comprises successful completion of 7 courses (21 credit hours).
+One course can be 300-level, all others must be 400- or higher level.
+Up to two courses can be from an engineering or science curriculum outside the department.
 The minimum cumulative GPA is 3.0.
 Students with lower standing will be placed on academic probation.
-Up to 6 hours of course credit can be transferred from graduate level courses (grade B or better) taken at another university in excess of their BS degree requirements.
-The thesis component consists of individual research (EMSE 651 Thesis M.S.), totaling no fewer than 9 credit hours (units), and a final oral defense.
-The examining committee includes 3 faculty members of the department.
+Up to 6 credit hours can be transferred from graduate level courses (grade B or better) taken at another university in excess of their BS degree requirements.
+The thesis component consists of individual research (EMSE 651), totaling no fewer than 9 credit hours, and a final oral defense.
+The examining committee includes three faculty members of the department.
 Additional committee members may be added at the discretion of the student in consultation with their advisor.
 A PPOS (planned program of study) must be submitted by the end of the second semester, prepared by the student the advisor and submitted online to the School of Graduate Studies.

 "Professional" (Project-Focused) Master's Track

 This program suites part-time graduate students, e.g. while employed elsewhere as materials engineers.
-The coursework component comprises successful completion of 9 courses (27 credit hours/units).
-1 course can be 300-level, all others must be 400- or higher level.
-Up to 2 courses can be from an engineering or science curriculum outside the department.
+The coursework component comprises successful completion of 9 courses (27 credit hours).
+One course can be 300-level, all others must be 400- or higher level.
+Up to two courses can be from an engineering or science curriculum outside the department.
 The minimum cumulative GPA is 3.0.
 Students with lower standing will be placed on academic probation.
-Up to 6 hours of course credit can be transferred from graduate level courses (grade B or better) taken at another university in excess of their BS degree requirements.
-The program involves a project, typically 3 credit hours/units (EMSE 649 Special Projects) and completed in a single semester, and a final comprehensive oral exam.
+Up to 6 credit hours can be transferred from graduate level courses (grade B or better) taken at another university in excess of their BS degree requirements.
+The program involves a project, typically 3 credit hours (EMSE 649) and completed in a single semester, and a final comprehensive oral exam.
 The examining committee consists of three faculty members of the department.
 Additional committee members may be added at the discretion of the student in consultation with their advisor.
 An Academic Program must be submitted by the end of the second semester, prepared by the student the advisor and submitted online to the School of Graduate Studies.

 "Accelerated" (Course-Focused) Master's Track